caden3k18/CommandLineAutomation/README.md

 # CommandLineAutomation
 The start of a command line automation project.
 An auxilliary application for an AI network administrator.

+Note: Due to the nature of some of these commands, you may have to run the jar file with administrative provledges.

 So far, it's really just a list of commands that can be run directly from Java via main method.
 These commands by default execute like Windows command prompt but can also be sent to Powershell.

 I have been wanting to add full command line automation for a distributed network, NLP based project.
 This is typically done in Powershell but my understanding of PS is still limmited.
 However, over time as I get this fleshed out, I will be adding PS scripts along with batch scripts and at some point, linux support with bash.
 From what I have seen, it won't take long to pick up PS syntax if I am using it regularly.